modix/php-cs-rulesets/README.md

 If you want to use GrumPHP, execute the following two commands.

-`composer require phpro/grumphp-shim --dev --no-plugins` to install grump without creating a gumphp.yml file

 `COMPOSER=vendor/modix/php-cs-rulesets/composer.json composer modix-cs-configs` to add default .php_cs and grumphp.yml configuration files.

+`composer require phpro/grumphp-shim --dev` to install grump and register the pre-commit-hook.

 ## Configuration